hammadruxshan/Hammad_AI_DataScience_ML_Portfolio/04-StatisticalModelling-Student-Perfomance/README.md

 This project addresses the need for a statistical model that can analyse student performance factors and provide evidence-based insights for improving academic support.

 ## Objectives
-To identify internal and external factors affecting student academic performance.
+- To identify internal and external factors affecting student academic performance.
-To analyse relationships between student characteristics and exam scores using statistical testing.
+- To analyse relationships between student characteristics and exam scores using statistical testing.
-To apply Pearson correlation, t-tests, and ANOVA to test selected hypotheses.
+- To apply Pearson correlation, t-tests, and ANOVA to test selected hypotheses.
-To build a multiple linear regression model for predicting student performance.
+- To build a multiple linear regression model for predicting student performance.
-To evaluate model reliability using R², Adjusted R², RMSE, and diagnostic plots.
+- To evaluate model reliability using R², Adjusted R², RMSE, and diagnostic plots.
-To generate data-driven recommendations for educational support.
+- To generate data-driven recommendations for educational support.

 ## Dataset / Input
 The dataset used in this project was a student academic performance dataset sourced from Kaggle.
 It included student-related variables such as:

-Study hours
-Motivation level
-Sleep patterns
-Parental involvement
-Internet access
-Technology usage
-Lifestyle factors
-Exam scores
+Study hours, Motivation level, Sleep patterns, Parental involvement, Internet access, Technology usage, Lifestyle factors, Exam scores

 The dataset was used to explore how behavioural, environmental, and technological factors influence academic performance.